dmcquay/dmcquay.github.io/_posts/2016-09-17-clean-up-git-branches-remote-local.md

 # Cleaning up a remote

-Before you proceed, you should prune your remote.
+Before you proceed, you should prune your remote and make sure you're in master branch.
 {% highlight bash %}
 git remote prune origin
+git checkout master
 {% endhighlight %}

 **Merged Branches - These should all be safe to delete**